New Member Frequently Asked Questions

 What happens if my child misses a rehearsal?

 When one person is missing during marching practice, the problem is amplified many times over.
 It is simply impossible to learn to march a show if there are "holes" instead of bodies on the practice field.
 Those students who are at practice can't figure out where to go because the people their drill relates to are missing and the people who are missing don't know where to go when they return.
 Everybody loses.
 The purpose of concert band rehearsals is to learn everyone else’s part and to fit them together for a true ensemble experience.
 If your child is missing, we cannot fit all of the parts together.
 If your child MUST miss rehearsal or part of a rehearsal, you need to explain this to a director as soon as possible.
 This does not automatically excuse you from the rehearsal.
 We will deal with these on an individual basis.
-One reason we do not schedule any event on Wednesday is to give everyone a day to take care of church activities, doctor and dental appointments, etc. Read the next topic and you will see why it is so important to be at every scheduled rehearsal!
+Read the next topic and you will see why it is so important to be at every scheduled rehearsal!

 What do you mean by "the show"?

 The FHS Band has two marching shows that we do at each football game.
-The pre game show involves everyone in the entire band.
-It is presented before each football game and includes a performance of the National Anthem and the FHS Alma Mater.
 The “contest show" is the performance the competitive marching band spends hours and hours perfecting for marching competitions.
 The competitive band also performs "the contest show" during half time at football games.
 The contest show is around 8 minutes long and consists of several different segments.
 Often there will be a concept or thematic thread that will run through “the contest show” that will be “played out” on the field as the show unfolds.
 Watching a FHS Marching Band show is kind of like watching a three ring circus - there is more going on than you can possibly keep up with.
 At any given time, there may be flags, rifles, sabers and dancers, in addition to the horn line, drum line and front ensemble!
-Occasionally we will use "props" in our production, if the concept calls for it, but more often we try to make the show come to life with music and movement alone.
+Often, we will use "props" in our production, if the concept calls for it, to help the show come to life.

-Both shows come together a little at a time, week by week.
-During rehearsals at the beginning of the season the band learns several new "pages" or "sets" each day.
-"Pages" are designed by the drill writer with a computer, which then prints out charts and a “coordinate sheet” for each band member.
-Band members are required to bring their charts and coordinate sheets to each rehearsal, in the notebook provided to them at the beginning of summer marching camp.
-They use a string, strap, piece of yarn, etc. to make it possible to wear their notebook over their shoulder to keep it handy during rehearsal.
+The contest show comes together a little at a time, week by week.
+During rehearsals at the beginning of the season the band learns several new "sets" each day.
+"Sets" are designed by the drill writer with a computer, which then produces charts and a “coordinate sheet” for each band member.
+These documents are accessed through an app called UDB (Ulitmate Drill Book).
 The coordinate sheets tell each student where they should be standing at certain points in the music and how many steps it will take them to get to that point from the last point.
 A "set" is made when band students form up as indicated on their "coordinate sheets".
 You can see now why it is SO important not to miss a marching practice!
 The show is made up of many chunks (different parts of the show).
 It is nothing short of awesome to watch our kids put it all together on the field

 How will being in band affect my child's grades?

 Often, people are concerned about their grades if they are in high school band.
 In every graduating class since 1994, FHS Band seniors had an average GPA that was considerably higher than the class average.
-For example, in 2006, the GPA of the 207-member marching band that went to the Rose Parade was 3.25.
+For example, in 2023, the average GPA of the band was 3.8.
 Each year, FHS Band students score considerably higher than average on the ACT and SAT tests.
 Over the past 10 years, at least 2 FHS Band students have obtained a perfect score on the ACT.
 Over the past several years, we have had numerous National Merit Finalists in the band.
 Band members tend to be better students academically.
 It would appear that participating in band actually helps students with their grades.

 The organizational skills and thought processes we focus on in band helps students organize their time in order to be able to take care of homework, other activities, and some social life as well.
 Time management is critical and is easier for some students to learn than for others.
 There are no simple tricks to making it work.
 The secret, if there is one, is to think ahead and stay caught up.
 Make sure your child has a calendar or planner of some sort and that he/she writes down all assignments, test dates, due dates and deadlines as the teachers make them available.
 If they use the band calendar that is distributed at the beginning of the school year, the rehearsals, game and contest dates will be in their planner as well.
 Conflicts should show up well in advance.
 Help your child make a plan to work through schedule conflicts.